 About THE FRAME

 Most analysis of Iran stops at the surface.
-To understand the country, you have to look at the logic of its survival, and the lives shaped by it.
+To understand the country, you have to look at the logic of its survival and the lives shaped by it.

 Mehdi Parpanchi is an Iranian journalist, broadcaster, analyst, and editor based in Washington, D.C.
 He is currently an Executive Editor at Iran International, where he founded the network’s U.S. operation and leads its Washington-based coverage.
 Before that, he served as Iran Service Director at Radio Farda and was a lead presenter at BBC Persian, where he covered Iranian politics and regional affairs for more than fifteen years.